-Resident children ages 3-21 with disabilities parentally-placed in a nonpublic school continue to be eligible for the provision of a free and appropriate public education (FAPE) from the school district where the child resides.
+Resident children ages 3-21 with disabilities parentally-placed in a nonpublic school, which includes Rule 13 exempt home schools, continue to be eligible for the provision of a FAPE from the school district where the child resides.

-- 1. Can children enrolled in a non-public school receive a free appropriate education (FAPE)?
-Yes, children with disabilities parentally-placed in a non-public school are entitled to receive the provision of FAPE from the school district in which they reside. - 2.
+- 1. Can children enrolled in a nonpublic school receive a free appropriate education (FAPE)?
+Yes, children with disabilities parentally-placed in a nonpublic school, including a Rule 13 exempt home school, are entitled to receive the provision of FAPE from the school district in which they reside. - 2.
 Can a parent of a non-resident child with a disability who is parentally-placed in a non-public school receiving equitable services request FAPE at any time from the resident school district?
 Yes, Nebraska state statute declares that the resident school district is responsible for the provision of FAPE for all children with disabilities.
 The resident school district would develop an IEP for the child. - 3.
 May a child receive both equitable services and FAPE services at the same time?
-No. The parent must choose either to receive FAPE from the resident school district or Equitable services from the non-resident district.
+No. The parent must choose either to receive FAPE from the resident school district or Equitable services from the non-resident district. - 4.
+Is the regular education teacher role on the child's IEP Team required for a child with an IEP attending a Rule 13 exempt home school?